 “Therefore, it is my honor today to present these men and women with the Chevalier’s sword of the Kingdom of Avorica.”
 The Queen declared before focusing her attention once more on those who knelt before the throne.
 “You have shown us the truest example of nobility.
 Please, consider it a personal token of gratitude from not just your queen, but all the people of Avorica, of Rhin-Lotharingie!”

 “Majesty!”
 The audience responded by raising their fists before their chests in a knightly salute, a display of solidarity with their monarch.

 “<Her Majesty certainly likes to put on a performance.>” Kaede thought.
 It was mostly to herself.
 But she also voiced it through a telepathy channel she shared with Princess Sylviane, the Oriflamme Vivienne, and the bodyguard Elspeth while they attended the ceremony.

 The Samaran girl thought back to how Katell had the recipients march across the city before entering the citadel, despite the fact most of them already took guest residences within the castle.

 “<She is grandiose, yet humble at the same time.
-Confident and regal in appearance, yet her words elevate not herself, but empower those around her.>” Kaede continued in a slightly impressed tone. “<She feels like a completely different person from the Queen that attended the war council in Alis Avern, when she engaged almost constantly in petty squabbles and power struggles.>”
+Confident and regal in appearance, yet she openly bares her own flaws to elevate those in her service.>” Kaede continued in a slightly impressed tone. “<She feels like a completely different person from the Queen that attended the war council in Alis Avern, when she engaged almost constantly in petty squabbles and power struggles.>”

 “<Katell is a schemer and political opportunist, there’s no doubt.>” Sylviane replied. “<However, she is also a leader with a knack for earning the loyalty and trust of those below her.
 And while she is stingy and petty towards others in the Empire, she has always been generous and kind to her subordinates within the Kingdom.
 It is a quality that even my late father respects, as frustrated as he often is with her.>”